axelvaldez/radical-companies/_posts/x3-rfiction/4-sparked-by-greed/2023-03-04-e02-sparked-by-greed.markdown

  <div class="_speakerb">Here we can, but we keep on going back to our&hellip; our&hellip;</div>
  <div class="_speakera">Fears?</div>
  <div class="_speakerb">Yes.
 I don&rsquo;t want to say that they have an inviolable hold over us, but they kind of do.</div>
  <div class="_speakera">Look at your fears.
 Rather than saying that you are not afraid of anything, look for the fear that is hiding behind that.
 If you can&rsquo;t do it by yourself, get other people to help you.
 Don&rsquo;t give in to the <span class="_quotespan">I can do it by myself</span> fear.
 Seek others to learn from and to help you.
-Be open to the receive love from people you dont know.</div>
+Be open to the receive love from people you don&rsquo;t know.</div>
  <div class="_speakerb">Got it.
 Sorry I pushed your buttons once too many time.</div>
  <div class="_speakera">Actually, I am the one who is sorry.
 I need to be more Socratic and not give in to what Th&uacute;y calls &lsquo;the boss&rsquo; in me.
 You have helped me.</div>